Goya Award for Best Ibero-American Film

-The Goya Award for Best Ibero-American Film (Goya a la Mejor Película Iberoamericana), formerly the Goya Award for Best Spanish Language Foreign Film (Goya a la Mejor Película Extranjera de Habla Hispana, 1987–2008) and the Goya Award for Best Hispanic American Film (Goya a la Mejor Película Hispanoamericana, 2009–2010), is one of the Goya Awards, Spain's principal national film awards.
-The category has been presented ever since the first edition of the Goya Awards with the exception of the third edition where it was not awarded.
+The Goya Award for Best Ibero-American Film (Goya a la mejor película iberoamericana), formerly the Goya Award for Best Spanish Language Foreign Film (Goya a la mejor película extranjera de habla hispana, 1987–2008) and the Goya Award for Best Hispanic American Film (Goya a la mejor película hispanoamericana, 2009–2010), is one of the Goya Awards presented annually by the Academy of Cinematographic Arts and Sciences of Spain (AACCE) since the awards debuted in 1986.
+The category has been presented ever since then with the exception of the third edition where it was not awarded.
 Carlos Sorín's A King and His Movie was the first winner of this award representing Argentina.

 The submission of a film to this category in representation of Portugal is not compatible with a submission of said film to the Best European Film award category.
 Regarding the films with both a Spanish share and a (non-Spanish) Ibero-American share of the production, leading producers are required to choose between opting for this category or the Best Film category.